Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 Key Principles

-There are a few key principles that can guide you to the answer to almost any building envelope question.
-Think of these principles as a roadmap—an algorithm—that will always guide you to the right destination.
+There are a few key principles that can guide you to the answer of almost any building envelope question.
+Think of these principles as a an algorithm—a map—that will guide you to the right destination.

-6. Match the expected service life of adjacent materials.
+- Match expected service life of adjacent materials.

 1. It’s about water.